wp-plugins/heyyou/readme.txt

 **Elaborating on some primary features, *heyyou*:**

-In /wp-admin/:

-* Creation of Dynamic Custom Post Types
+* Creation of Dynamic Custom Post Types:
 	* option on every page to add page-specific custom post types with wide range of preset and meta configuration options
 	* built-in per-page-pagination for longer lists of posts within a page
 	* Drag and drop ordering of posts
 	* Categorizing of posts within a page
 	* outputting: a simple textarea with %macros% placeholders and HTML for formatting the posts output (useful for: FAQ, Staff Listing, Press Releases, ect.)
 	* outputting: can bypass default %macros% output and use PHP in your theme instead
-* Custom Media Library
+* Custom Media Library :
 	* Media items listed as a simplied grid thumbnails,
 	* Media Categories
 	* Cleaned CSS for showing file information
-* Page Options (Options in setting page to add the following into a pages 'heyyou page settings' metabox)
+* Page Options (Options in setting page to add the following into a pages 'heyyou page settings' metabox):
 	* Add secondary blurb to pages (to use in template)
 	* Add Twitter / Facebook social buttons
 	* Dynamic Page Meta Field(s) (for things like having a featured image's "Photo Credit" meta field - easier to use than Wordpress's custom fields)